nimbix/canonical-tensorflow/README.md

 The job environment will automatically run at least three processes on the master node:
  * master (index 0)
+ * ps (index 0)
  * worker (index 0)
- * ps (index 0)
+ * worker (index 1)

 The IBM Power Minksy machines are equipped with 4 x P100s.
-TF_CONFIG will be exported and the appropriate processes will be started to support scaling with one parameter server for every machine and one worker for each GPU, beyond the initial 3.
+TF_CONFIG will be exported and the appropriate processes will be started to support scaling with one parameter server for every machine and one worker for each GPU, beyond the initial 3 processes.

 Tensorboard runs from /data/tensorflow-output/ and each session runs with the current JOB_NAME.